 One trial could be the primary treatment for metastasis or just one of the options.
 Only 3% to 5% of adults with cancer participate in clinical trials.

 The trial treatment may or may not help.
 But even if it does not, it provides researchers with information that could help future patients.
 Talk to your doctor and your health care team if you are interested in clinical trials.

 Living with metastatic cancer

-When you live with cancer for many months or years, doctors often treat it as a chronic (long-term) disease.
-As someone with another chronic disease, such as diabetes or heart failure, you need treatment.
+Doctors often treat cancer as a chronic (long-term) disease when you live with cancer for many months or years; doctors often treat it as a chronic (long-term) disease.
+As someone with another chronic illness, such as diabetes or heart failure, you need treatment.